Localization Under Consistent Assumptions Over Dynamics: Methods

-is used consistently with a given set of assumptions over dynamics, defined by $\delta_z$ and $\delta_m$.
+comprises the given set of assumptions over dynamics, defined by $\delta_z$ and $\delta_m$.

-This formulation has the benefit of leaving the definitions of the function $d(z)$, the map $m$ and the model $p(z_t|x_t,m)$ open for various implementations, while enabling the enforcement of constraints over dynamics.
-To be consistent over assumptions over dynamics, we propose the selection of $\delta_z = \delta_m = \{ \mathcal{S} \}$.
+This formulation has the benefit of leaving the definitions of the function $f_d(z)$, the map $m$, whether discrete or continuous, and the model $p(z_t|x_t,m)$ open for various implementations while enforcing constraints over dynamics.
+Our proposed implementation for the function $f_d(z)$ is discussed in Section \ref{sec:filters}, and the used map and measurement model in Section \ref{sec:map-creation}.